BillSchultzOES/oes-sop-public/README.md

 # To make changes and build

-Right now this project requires the `bookdown` package for R. We have to use version .7 for now.
+This project requires the `bookdown` package for R. We have to use version .7 for now.

 ```
 library(devtools)